 On a recent trip to Yosemite, we made a stop at the Salt Flats.
-There is a small rest area ten miles east of Wendover, and it was the perfect place.
+There is a small rest area ten miles east of Wendover, and it was the perfect place (we have directions and a map below).
 There were restrooms, a small area for pets, a map of the area, and miles and miles of salt flats.
 Our boys couldn’t believe how white and flat the ground was.
 In fact, make sure to take your sunglasses, because on a sunny day the glare is quite blinding.